 The government, with the assistance of The World Bank, has worked to improve Azerbaijan’s healthcare system in recent years.
 Projects have seen the construction of new medical facilities, the introduction of new equipment and the training of medical staff.

-However, healthcare in Azerbaijan remains largely underdeveloped compared to most European countries, and Azerbaijan suffers from a shortage of skills in the medical sector.
-Most expats seeking serious medical care, therefore, travel abroad, mostly to Turkey or elsewhere in Europe.
+However, healthcare in Azerbaijan remains largely underdeveloped compared to most European countries.
+Most expats access quality private healthcare in Baku and, in serious cases, seek treatment abroad, mostly to Turkey or elsewhere in Europe.

 Public healthcare in Azerbaijan

 Public hospitals in Azerbaijan are state-run and offer free medical care to Azerbaijani residents.
 Public facilities include policlinics, which offer outpatient services, and hospitals, dispensaries and specialised clinics, which offer both outpatient and inpatient services.

 Despite positive changes in recent years, public healthcare in Azerbaijan remains inefficient and underfunded.
 Most facilities are located in Baku and public healthcare is almost non-existent outside the city – those facilities that do exist lack services, equipment and medical staff.
 Expats who live outside of the capital city will likely need to travel into Baku to access public healthcare services.

 Fortunately, private medical facilities offer much higher standards of care, including modern equipment and well-qualified staff.
 Thanks to this, most expats living in Azerbaijan choose to use private hospitals.
 The private healthcare sector has undergone expansion in recent years, leaving expats with more choice when it comes to their health.